gfhd0054/XD_hifi_proto/XD.md

 ### SangUk
 - Which part of the UI did you directly contribute to?
+   - Streaming Page of the website
+      - basic layout
+      - recommended video
+      - basic chatting structure
 - What were some of the difficulties you faced?
+   -
 - List one of useful implementation skill you learned while working on this milestone.
+   - working experience with other team mates
 ### Yourim
 - Which part of the UI did you directly contribute to?